 Developed in the 1930s, the drive-in movie enjoyed the height of its success in the late 1950s and early 1960s being attended by nuclear families and amorous teens alike.
 Increases in the cost of real estate, the adoption of daylight savings time, and public’s shift in attention to improved home viewing technologies ranging from color television to VCRs led to their gradual decline and near extinction.
 I had a few opportunities to experience the drive-in at some of the steadfast hangers-on in my hometown in Massachusetts.
 At the age of four, my parents took me to see Star Wars and Bambi.
 Naturally I don’t recall too much, having only vague flashes that are probably more second-hand recollections handed down by my parents than actual memories.
 Perhaps it’s because this occasion features my parents and me as an intact family unit, but I think back on it with an overwhelming fondness and nostalgia.

 Later, after my parents’ split, my father would talk his mother or brother into going to see a movie.
 We’d all pile into his Camaro and all head to the drive-in.
 He never let my presence affect his choice in movie.
 His selection usually resulted in me peeking out from under a blanket in terror and confusion at the gore and nudity on the screen.
 In 1980, at the age of six I witnessed the Troma splatter fest, Mother’s Day.
 In 1983, at the age of nine I trembled through two Stephen King adaptations, Cujo and Christine, both of which are great car-centric horror films that are extra effective when viewed from within a dark car.
-In 1985—by this time a seasoned an eleven-year-old veteran of horror—I bravely made it through George A. Romero’s Day of the Dead.
-In this latter experience, it was the drive home on pitch black rural roads that sent me spiraling in terror.
+In 1985—by this time a seasoned eleven-year-old veteran of horror—I bravely made it through George A. Romero’s Day of the Dead.
+In this latter experience, it was the drive home on inky black rural roads that sent me spiraling in terror.
 Regardless of my father’s questionable parenting, I retained a love for the drive-in movie as a viewing experience, and as I got older would long to return.

 In my adult life, I’ve been to two different drive-in theaters.
 In addition to the Mansfield Drive-In, my wife and I happened upon the Wellfleet Drive-In while vacationing one summer in Cape Cod.
 In both cases, the picture quality is less clear than that of indoor theater experiences, contending with atmospheric light sources of the snack shop, neighboring cars, or the moon.
 In the past, individual parking spots were outfitted with mono RCA speakers that theater goers would hang on their car windows, receiving the movies audio track in monaural low-fi.
 Currently, the film’s audio track is broadcast on low range frequencies allowing viewers to tune in on their car radio limiting the sound quality to that of the car’s stereo system.
 With each car broadcasting from different distances throughout the lot, the audio track reverberates throughout the drive-in.